Bhutan, Nepal & the Mystical Himalayas

 Head Lama.
 The walls of are painted from inside with murals, each telling a different story.
 Chortens may be built in various styles.

-The most common one in Bhutan is called Khangtseg, which is simply a building with a square base,
+in Bhutan is called Khangtseg, which is simply a building with a square base,

 enclosed on all four sides sealing sacred objects and relics inside it and an ornamental roof.